Albert Finney: Theatre

 He received Tony Award nominations for Luther (1964) and A Day in the Death of Joe Egg (1968), and also starred on stage in Love for Love, Strindberg's Miss Julie, Black Comedy, The Country Wife, Alpha Beta, Beckett's Krapp's Last Tape, Tamburlaine the Great, Another Time and, his last stage appearance, in 1997, "Art" by Yasmina Reza, which preceded the 1998 Tony Award-winning Broadway run.

 He won an Olivier Award for Orphans in 1986 and won three Evening Standard Theatre Awards for Best Actor.

 Finney never abandoned stage work and continued his association with the National Theatre Company in London, where he had performed during the mid-1960s in Shakespeare's Much Ado About Nothing at the Old Vic and Chekhov's The Cherry Orchard during the 1970s at the National Theatre.

-Personal life
+Personal life and death

 Finney's second wife Anouk Aimée.

 In 1957, Finney married actress Jane Wenham; they had a son, Simon Finney, who works in the movie industry as a camera operator.
 They divorced in 1961.
 In 1970, Finney married French actress Anouk Aimée, a union that lasted eight years.
 In 2006, he married Penelope Delmage, a travel agent.
 They remained together until Finney's death.

 In May 2011, Finney disclosed that he had been receiving treatment for kidney cancer.
 According to a 2012 interview, he had been diagnosed with the disease five years earlier and had surgery, followed by six rounds of chemotherapy.

-Death

 Finney died of a chest infection at the Royal Marsden Hospital on 7 February 2019; he was 82.